BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 se2 <- function (x) sqrt(var(x)/length(x))
 ```

 You can test these commands by applying them to one of our test datasets.
-Note that

 **Statistical inference**